algolia/query-suggestions/connector/CONFIG.md

 - `target_app_id`
 - `target_api_key`

-Useful if you want to use a different application for the source than for the destination. ???
-In this context, is source the suggestions index and target the main index???
+Useful if you want to use an application for the *source* that differs from the *destination*. ???In this context, is source the suggestions index and target the main index?

 ### Debug